2007 University of Michigan Poverty Research Grants

 - The quality of study design, including the choice of appropriate methods and data.

-- The feasibility of the proposed study to be carried out in a timely fashion.
+- The feasibility of the proposed study to be completed within one year.

 - The use of new data sources or innovative use of existing data.